PLayer-FL: A Principled Approach to Personalized Layer-wise Cross-Silo Federated Learning: Introduction

-Here, we propose that insights from model pruning can be leveraged to establish a more principled approach to federation assignment in partial FL.
-Model pruning involves reducing model complexity by eliminating unnecessary parameters.
+Here, we propose that insights from model pruning can be leveraged to establish a more principled and protective approach to federation assignment in partial FL.
+Model pruning identifies and removes parameters with minimal negative impact on performance, effectively reducing model complexity without sacrificing accuracy.
 Similar to representation learning, model pruning offers insights into parameter and layer function that can be leveraged in partial FL.
-While model pruning involves identifying parameters that can be removed with minimal performance loss— a different focus from that of partial FL- the underlying principles still hold relevance.
+While model pruning involves identifying parameters that can be removed with minimal performance loss -- a different focus from that of partial FL -- the underlying principles still hold relevance.
 Studies have shown that layer-specific pruning can achieve high model performance despite significant reductions in model size \cite{dong2017learning, chen2018shallowing,fan2021layer}.
 This process highlights that certain parameters are critical for the model’s output and must be retained, while others may be redundant \cite{liu2018rethinking}.
 Further, the degree of pruning in a layer often correlates with its feature representation \cite{chen2018shallowing}.
-Crucially, work in model pruning aims to find computationally simple metrics for pruning that work across a range of architectures.
-We posit that a similar approach can be adopted in partial FL.
+Crucially, pruning methods often use computationally simple, architecture-agnostic metrics, such as first-order approximations of parameter importance, to quantify this sensitivity.

-Building on these insights, we propose Principled Layer-wise-FL (PLayer-FL), a partial FL approach that utilizes a novel federation sensitivity metric to identify which layers are more suited for federation.
-This metric, inspired by model pruning, uses a first-order approximation of weight importance to determine which layers would benefit from federation.
-Importantly, our method identifies this during the first epoch of training rather than relying on model-specific heuristics.
-We validate our approach across various model architectures and real-world non-IID datasets, demonstrating consistent improvements in performance, fairness, and incentivization.
+We posit that a similar approach can identify layers in FL that are robust to aggregation across non-IID datasets.
+Building on this, we propose Principled Layer-wise-FL (PLayer-FL), a partial FL approach using a novel federation sensitivity metric inspired by these pruning principles.
+This metric employs a first-order approximation to quantify each layer's robustness to aggregation after just one training epoch, identifying layers suitable for federation while minimizing the risk of negative transfer.
+Unlike heuristic methods, this allows PLayer-FL to adapt the federation strategy based on early training dynamics across diverse architectures.
+We validate our approach across various model architectures and real-world non-IID datasets, demonstrating not only consistent performance improvements but also the fairness and incentivization guarantees essential for robust, sustainable collaboration.